bitmakerlabs/python-dev-setup-guide-mac/README.md

 Visit `http://localhost:8000` in your browser.
 If you see the **The install worked successfully!
 Congratulations!** page, congrats – Django works!

-You can type `ctrl + c` into your terminal to stop the Rails application.
+You can type `ctrl + c` into your terminal to stop the Django application.

-In this course, you're going to be running the `bin/rails server` and `ctrl + c` commands very, very often, so go ahead and memorize them now!
+In this course, you're going to be running the `python manage.py runserver` and `ctrl + c` commands very, very often, so go ahead and memorize them now!

-### Editing a Rails project
+### Editing a Django project

 Finally, you can open up the project files in Atom with the following command: